calio/lua-capnproto/README.md

 Installation
 ============
-To install lua-capnproto, you need to install Cap'n Proto <http://kentonv.github.io/capnproto/install.html> and luarocks <http://luarocks.org/en/Download> first.
+To install lua-capnproto, you need to install Cap'n Proto <http://kentonv.github.io/capnproto/install.html>, Luajit <http://luajit.org/install.html> and luarocks <http://luarocks.org/en/Download> first.

 Then you can install lua-capnproto using the fallowing commands: